Arithmetic of curves on moduli of local systems: Parabolic subvarieties

 \subsection{Applications}

-We prove Theorem \ref{theorem2} as a corollary of Theorem \ref{linethm}.
+We prove Theorem \ref{theorem1} as a corollary of Theorem \ref{linethm}.

-\begin{thm}{2} There is a closed parabolic subvariety $V\subsetneq X_k$ such that every nonconstant morphism $\A_\C^1\to X_k$ is mapping class group equivalent to some $\A_\C^1\to V$. \end{thm}
+\begin{thm}{1.1} A point $\rho\in X_k(\C)$ is degenerate if and only if \begin{enumerate} \item \emph{(``parabolic curve'')} there is an essential simple closed curve $a\subset\Sigma$ such that $\tr\rho(a)=\pm2$, or \item \emph{(``parabolic pants'')} $(g,n,k)\neq(1,1,2)$ and there is a subsurface $\Sigma'\subset\Sigma$ of genus $0$ with $3$ boundary curves, each of which is an essential curve or a boundary curve of $\Sigma$, such that the restriction $\rho|\Sigma$ is reducible. \end{enumerate} In particular, there is a parabolic proper closed subvariety $Z$ of $X_k$ such that every nonconstant morphism $\A^1\to X_k$ over $\C$ is mapping class group equivalent to one with image in $Z$. \end{thm}

-\begin{proof} For each pants decomposition $P$ of $\Sigma$, the condition that $\rho\in X_k(\C)$ lies in some parabolic fiber $X_{k,t}^P$ is evidently nontrivial and algebraic by Theorem \ref{linethm} and the definition of perfect fibers.
+\begin{proof} The first sentence of the theorem follows directly from Theorem \ref{linethm} and Definition \ref{perfdef}.
+For each pants decomposition $P$ of $\Sigma$, the condition that $\rho\in X_k(\C)$ lies in some parabolic fiber $X_{k,t}^P$ is evidently nontrivial and algebraic by Theorem \ref{linethm} and the definition of perfect fibers.
 In particular, the union of all parabolic fibers of the form $X_{k,t}^P$ for fixed $P$ is a proper closed parabolic algebraic subvariety of $X_k$.
-Since there are at most finitely many isotopy classes of pants decompositions of $\Sigma$ up to mapping class group action, the desired result follows. \end{proof}
+Since there are at most finitely many isotopy classes of pants decompositions of $\Sigma$ up to mapping class group action, the last statement follows. \end{proof}